New! Incognito Mode. Now you can hand-select who sees you on OkCupid. That means total control of your visibility.

 Microbiology and genetics are fun.
 Blood borne pathogens are fun.
 I can have fun doing home repairs in the company of a friend I love, such as my husband or neighbour who knows what I'm doing.
 Or gardening, or building something.
 I triumphed over my toilet with strength and WD 40.
 I'm pretty good with adhesives, too.
 I will fly kites, though I'm out of practice.

 I got to liking well the guy who helped me rebuild my (necessary) deck in the middle of nowhere when I was 28.
 Not in any romantic way.
 He was admirably inventive and competent.
 "Competent" is, by the way, the highest of praises.
 As "useless" is condemnation.
-"Inventive" is competence an order or two of magnitude better when combined.
+"Inventive" is competence an order of magnitude better when combined.
 Jim Starley (may he always please his lady) slung a fiberglass roof under an open deck to channel the water away from the foundation.
 I got good with a hammer and familiar with creosote.
 In retrospect, I should've stayed there.
 The guy I left for was a bad one.
 (Note to self: Do NOT MARRY NEW ENGLANDERS!)
-I think I'm safe from that now, but might fuck up again if I'm eighty.
+I think I'm safe from that now, but might fuck up again if I'm eighty and forget my past.

 "Like" is default for acquaintances.
 By the time I think of you as 'friend', Agape has made her magic.
 English is too short of words to distinguish between 'have warm fuzzy feelings and want to hang out with you with no sexual anything involved' (like my friend up the street), whom I love, and 'I'd like to get to know you better with an aim to bedding you sometime if it works out that way.'
 There's 'I'd fight to the death at your back for what we believe in.' or '...because I don't want to live without you' love.
 All we've got is 'love' for all kinds of different feelings.
 Cripes.
 English words are sometimes such a blunt instrument.
 And specifically defining one's friendly feelings can only come out long-winded and clinical.
 Not friendly-sounding.

 I am a very anniemal ichanthrope.
 I understand the earth and its life forms well as any non-specialist.
 I ran a non-chain family pet shop for 12 yrs.
 Worked it for 20.
 Pet shops are almost as crazy as waitressing.
 A waitress is between the cook and a hungry customer's food.
 A pet store keeper is between a customer's money, love for a non-human, and conscience, maybe.
 Keeping pets ain't cheap.
-(Dog's ongoing ear troubles =$900.
-Cat's acute infection, $500.)
-No one ever loved me for saying "You need to get that beastie to a veterinarian."
-Yes, I am handy in the pinch, but I'm not a DVM. and veterinary medicine has evolved much since I've been called upon to do it.
+I've been called upon to do it.
 Ask "Stumpy".
 I amputated a cockatiel's plainly gangrenous foot.
 Sterile razor blade.
 I observed sterile dressings changed often.
 (God bless Kim.)
 He healed cleanly , I built him a suitable peg leg, and gave him to a very sweet lady who was a regular (she'll buy more bird food [cackles mercenarily.]), and thought he was just dishy.
 Stranded in the field with nothing, I wouldn't do anything blatantly stupid, and would probably be the best untrained person to call for, since my first aid kit is always up-to-date and comprehensive--for first aid.
 I haven't a veterinarian's training or access to useful drugs, even if I do know how to use most of the basics.
 Useful information on the more advanced ones is denied me by their cabal.
 How they stay expensive, yes?

 I love beads and shiny things.
 Not all that glitters is gold; cheap plastic glitter glitters.
 Swarovski is excellent.
 Value is in sensible investments.
 I am not fooled.
 Glitter is fun.
 It's part of merriment.
 When I feel festive, I glitter up.
 Then I get it all over, and it makes me smile.